Nicholaswogan/UofA_Photochem_Workshop/ExtraTutorials/InstallingFromSourceAndContributing/README.md

-# Building Photochem from source
+# Building Photochem from source and contributing

 Building Photochem from source can be challenging, which is why `conda` is the preferred installation route.
 But in order to change the underlying Fortran, you need to be able to build the code from source.